koblas/ibankit-js/README.md

 #### Key Features

 - Drop-in replaceable with [iban-js](https://www.npmjs.com/package/iban)
-- Currently conformant with Version 88 of the IBAN registry
+- Currently conformant with Version 95 (July 2023) of the IBAN registry
 - Decodes bank, branch and account numbers from IBAN
 - Supports random BBAN / IBAN generation for testing
 - Has BIC validation as a bonus